 - When did you last conduct a cost/benefit analysis of internal and external support resources?

-Time and Money: Downtime can impact customer dissatisfaction, sales quotas, profitability, employee morale and more.
+Time & Money: Downtime can impact customer dissatisfaction, sales quotas, profitability, employee morale and more.

-- Outsourced IT agency support takes on a breadth of hardware and software issues, tends to be more expensive, and may still defer to vendors and manufacturers to really solve problems.
+- Outsourced IT agency support takes on a breadth of HW and SW issues, tends to be more expensive, and may still refer to vendors & manufacturers to really solve problems

-- Direct support from manufacturers often focuses only on their own products and will send your IT support staff through loops of scripted support before getting to the real issue.
+- Direct support from PC manufacturers often focuses only on their own products, and will send your IT support staff through loops of scripted support before getting to the real issue.

 Develop a Blended Support Strategy

-Relying entirely on internal support teams, outsourced IT agencies or direct support from manufacturers all have their limitations.
-In most cases a blend of these resources is the optimal way to deliver reliable service while controlling costs.
-Outsourced IT agencies can be a valuable resource for your business, but we recommend minimizing the use of such agencies for low-level and straightforward support needs.
+Relying entirely on internal support teams or outsourced IT agencies or direct support from PC manufacturers all have their limitations.
+In most cases a blend of these resources is the optimal way to deliver great service whilst controlling costs.
+Outsourced IT agencies can be a valuable resource for public administrators, but we recommend minimizing use of such agencies for low-level and simple support needs.

-Instead, look to augment your internal team by asking manufacturers if they offer prioritized support services.
-Typically low cost, these can free up your internal staff from administrative and basic technical support tasks, and improve employee satisfaction, without going to outsourced IT agencies.
+Instead, look to augment your internal team by asking PC manufacturers if they offer prioritized support services.
+Typically low cost, these can free up your internal staff from administrative and low-level technical support tasks, and improve employee satisfaction, without going to outsourced IT agencies.